 Steve Piscitelli, Professor, Social and Behavioral Sciences (Retired)

 The 2014 launch of Lone Star College’s Honors College not only brought a significant increase in honors student success and headcount, it also opened doors to collegewide collaboration with international education and faculty-driven research initiatives.
 The presenters share strategies for developing an honors program and provide outcomes-based planning and assessment tools.
-Discuss increasing student success through honors or undergraduate research and how to identify and implement productive cross-campus partnerships.
+Learn how to increase student success through honors or undergraduate research and how to identify and implement productive cross-campus partnerships.

 Katharine Caruso, Executive Director, The Honors College, Lone Star College System; Brian Kyser, Lead Director, The Honors College, Lone Star College